-Theree main differences in programming AsAP versus other chips or using MPI are the size of the data/instruction memory available and the number of input buffers per processor.
-Video encoding is a highly memory-intensive application.
+Three main differences in programming AsAP versus other chips or using MPI are the size of the data and instruction memory available and the number of input buffers per processor.

+1) Data Memory: Video encoding is a highly memory-intensive application.
 Since each processor occupies 128 16-bit words of data memory, even if one macro block data is packed, it would not fit onto a single processor and would have to be split into at least two, with the luma data packed (two pixels per word) into one processor and the chroma data into another processor.
-Some processors are used soley for memory purposes, which would have to be separated from the computational processors.
+Some processors are used solely for memory purposes, which would have to be separated from the computational processors.
 Multiple memory processors can be connected in a loop to form a FIFO like buffer.

-The small instruction memory available for each processor is fairly adequate for simple tasks.
-However, programs need to be splitted up into smaller blocks for computationally-intensive tasks.
+2) Instruction Memory: The small instruction memory available for each processor is fairly adequate for simple tasks.
+However, programs need to be splitted up into smaller blocks for computationallyintensive tasks.
 This creates more parallelism if programs can be broken up in such a manner that the smaller blocks can be executed at the same time.
 The challenge is to find good breaking points in the programs where branching off to another processor would require little overhead because certain control information and data would be needed by both/multiple processors.

-The fine-grained AsAP platform has limited number of inputs to both the chip and each individual processors.
+3) Limited Input Port: The fine-grained AsAP platform has limited number of inputs to both the chip and each individual processors.
 The AsAP chip has one external input and output for off chip communication.
-Due to the limited size of on-chip memories, the current and reference frames are stored off chip, when a processor requests a macroblock, it would send a request signal to off-chip.
+Due to the limited size of on-chip memories, the current and reference frames are stored off chip, when a processor requests a macroblock, it sends a request signal to off-chip.
 The request signals and encoded video output must share the same I/O port, requiring that control bits be sent to off-chip for determining where each output should be routed.
-In order to save buffer size, each processor only has two 64word input FIFOs.
+In order to save buffer size, each processor only has two 64-word input FIFOs.
 Because of the limited instruction memory, many of the modules need to be broken up to smaller tasks, and at some later point combined again to re-construct the data, which creates input port congestions.
-Generally, we use processors for routing purposes to overcome this problem.
+As shown in Fig. 3, there are two cases in which the processors in the H.264 encoder requires there or more input ports.
+Fig. 3(a) shows a simple case without feedback path in the data flow.
+Fig. 3(b) shows a complicate case with feedback path.
+Generally, both cases can be solved by using processors for routing purpose to combine data from multiple sources or distribute data to multiple destination.